-There are no material changes and commitments that affect the financial position of the Company from the financial year ended 31 March 2023 to the date of business of the Company.
+There are no material changes and commitments that affect the financial position of the Company from the financial year ended 31 March 2024 to the date of signing of the Boards' Report.
+Further, there is no change in the nature of business of the Company.